aelmosalamy/elmosalamy-blog/content/posts/BOM Sniffing to XSS/index.md

 The exact reason is irrelevant since regardless of where exactly was the leading null byte stripped, the result will be the same, we are getting a string of null byte delimited ASCII characters that is completely benign and produces the same result:
 ![](html-literal.png)

-This will not work.
+## More Than Just Text
 What if we flip the bytes?

+The Unicode codepoint `\u003c` when interpreted as big endian, will give us the character equivalent to `0x3c = 60 = "<"` while the *same* sequence, interpreted as little endian will give us the character equivalent to `0x3c00 = 15360 == "㰀"`.
+This is critical for solving this challenge.

+To demonstrate:
 ```python
 >>> '\u003c'
 '<'
 >>> '\u3c00'
 '㰀'
 ```

-The Unicode codepoint `\u003c` when interpreted as big endian, will give us the character equivalent to `0x3c = 60 = "<"` while the *same* sequence, interpreted as little endian will give us the character equivalent to `0x3c00 = 15360 == "㰀"`.
-This is critical for solving this challenge.

 | ![](unicode-less-than.png) | ![](unicode-chinese.png) |
 | -------------------------- | ---------------------------------------- |